addap/master-thesis/documents/draft/main.md

 #### `Promise.await`

 The `register` function which is passed to the `Suspend` effect is complex enough that we spin out its specification.
-The implementation of `Promise.await` is very different to the original but stil satisfies the same specification. *PromiseInv* and *IsPromise* are both needed to interact with the promise's state.
+The implementation of `Promise.await` is very different from the original but still satisfies the same specification. *PromiseInv* and *IsPromise* are both needed to interact with the promise's state.

 ```coq
 Lemma ewp_await_make_register (p: loc) (cqs: val) Φ: